gterzian/automata/conversation_summary.md

 **New state machine** (5 states):
 - `Presented` - Frame has been presented to screen, ready for next frame
 - `NeedUpdate` - Main thread requests new frame computation
-- `Updated(texture)` - Worker has computed and rendered new frame
+- `Updated(texture)` - Renderer has computed and rendered new frame
 - `Presenting` - Main thread is blitting and presenting
 - `Exit` - Shutdown signal

 **Flow without GIF**:
 ```
-Worker: Compute → Render → Wait(NeedUpdate) → Updated → [loop]
+Renderer: Compute → Render → Wait(NeedUpdate) → Updated → [loop]
 Main: Presented → NeedUpdate → Updated → Presenting → Presented
 ```

 **Flow with GIF**:
 ```
-Worker: Compute → Render → Wait(NeedUpdate) → Updated → RenderComplete →
+Renderer: Compute → Render → Wait(NeedUpdate) → Updated → RenderComplete →
-        Wait(Presented|NeedUpdate) → [if Presented] Capture GIF (parallel with next compute) → [loop]
+        Wait(Presented|NeedUpdate) → [if Presented & time available] Capture GIF (parallel with next compute) → [loop]
 Main: Presented → NeedUpdate → Updated → Presenting → Presented
 ```

-**Key insight**: GIF capture depends on thread scheduling - it only happens if the worker thread is scheduled to check the state before the main thread processes the next redraw event.
-When GIF capture occurs, it runs in parallel with the worker computing the next frame.
+**Key insight**: GIF capture depends on thread scheduling - it only happens if the renderer thread is scheduled to check the state before the main thread processes the next redraw event.
+When GIF capture occurs, it runs in parallel with the renderer computing the next frame.

 ### Critical Race Condition Fix

 **The problem**: After implementing the `Presented` state, the application worked without GIF but hung when GIF recording was enabled.
 I added debug prints to trace the state machine.

-The issue: After worker sends `RenderComplete`, it waits for `Presented`.
+The issue: After renderer sends `RenderComplete`, it waits for `Presented`.
 But the main thread cycles through `Updated → Presenting → Presented → NeedUpdate` quickly.
-By the time the worker checks the state, it has already moved to `NeedUpdate` for the next frame.
-The worker is stuck waiting for `Presented` on the condvar, but the notification came and went before it started waiting, causing a deadlock.
+By the time the renderer checks the state, it has already moved to `NeedUpdate` for the next frame.
+The renderer is stuck waiting for `Presented` on the condvar, but the notification came and went before it started waiting, causing a deadlock.

-**User diagnosed the issue**: "the worker does not get notified until after the redraw requests comes in, and so it is stuck on the wait on the condvar"
+**User diagnosed the issue**: "the renderer does not get notified until after the redraw requests comes in, and so it is stuck on the wait on the condvar"

 **User's solution**: Break out of the wait on both `Presented` and `NeedUpdate`, but only capture the GIF frame if we actually saw `Presented`: